furedal/tsuga/README.md

     require 'tsuga'
     Tsuga::Service::Clusterer.new(source: PointOfInterest, adapter: Cluster).run

+Where `PointOfInterest` is a list of records with lat and lng defined.
 This will delete all existing clusters, walk the points of interest, and rebuild a tree of clusters.